candles and incense burning on window sill and green bouquet

 Religious-Coping

-Studies show we tend to see the higher power in the same vein we view the father who raised us.
+Studies show that we tend to see the higher power in the same vein as we view the father who raised us.
 Therefore, belief in a loving higher power who leads us from darkness into light increases the effectiveness of this coping strategy.

 Meaning-Making

-Talking to a counselor calms anxiety
+Talking to a counselor can calm anxiety

 Calming Techniques For Coping With Stress